 The artery that is at the most risk is the vertebral artery.
 The result could be a blood clot cutting over the brain’s oxygen and blood flow.
 The chiropractic-induced stroke has resulted in a medical malpractice lawyer successfully winning a suit for his patient.
 In Alabama in 2013, a patient was issued a $577,000 verdict due to this issue.
 A 42-year-old patient went to a chiropractor for a neck adjustment and after the fourth session, he immediately experienced slurred speech and vomiting.
 The plaintiff was immediately sent to the hospital and was diagnosed with carotid and vertebral artery tears.
 The suit alleged that the chiropractic adjustment was responsible for this and the jury sided with the plaintiff in this case.

-If you suspect that you suffered injury directly related to negligence from your chiropractor, contact a New York medical malpractice attorney today.
+If you suspect that you suffered injury directly related to negligence from your chiropractor, contact John Bales Attorneys, Florida’s top medical malpractice attorney today.